robfatland/cloudsecurity/GCP/STRIDES/README.md

 Go to container registry to verify that the `rnaseq-nf` container is present.

+## Running Nextflow pipelines in Google Cloud

+Now that we have the nextflow pipeline container in the GCR (Google Cloud Container Registry): We get to actually run the pipeline.

 ## Questions I Have

 * What is the best way to fall prey to a ransomware attack?